 The most important thing we do as school leaders is hire the best qualified professionals for our students.
 We devote an inordinate amount of time, resources and energy to this process.
 Why?
-Because we know that, after parent involvement, the most important factor in raising student achievement is-- outstanding teaching.
+Because we know that, after parent involvement, the most important factor in raising student achievement is - outstanding teaching.

-And, once we locate and hire these outstanding educators, we then invest our energies in orienting them to the country, to the city, to the school and integrating them into the cadre of our wonderful veteran staff.
+Once we locate and hire these outstanding educators, we then invest our energies in orienting them to the country, to the city, to the school and integrating them into the cadre of our wonderful veteran staff.
 We do this in various unique ways which actually employ the pedagogy and philosophy of our own teaching strategies.

 Without revealing all our orientation secrets we can assure all newcomers that you will be well taken care of from the moment of contract signing, through the visa acquisition process, through the dozens of questions which need answers, to the flight across oceans, and to your arrival in Beijing.
 We will deposit you into a furnished apartment, directly from the airport.
 Dining together comes next, as we introduce you to our Academic Management Team (AMT), to your colleagues and to a unique orientation schedule.